-LB Note: I'm busy prepping this week for #FinCon17 (which is this Wednesday thru Sunday in Dallas – hit me up on twitter @finbestlife if you'll be there!), so I thought it'd be the perfect time to share this guest post from my friend Jacob over at DollarDiligence.com.
+LB Note: This guest post on how to reduce student loan debt is from my friend Jacob.
+He blogs over at DollarDiligence.com.
 Be sure to let us know what you think of the post in the comments.
 Cheers!

 The most recent example of such practices came to light in a lawsuit filed by the Consumer Financial Protection Bureau (CFPB), a consumer watchdog agency created under the Dodd-Frank Act, against Navient, the largest student loan servicer in the country.